 Berries like blueberries contain anthocyanins; a group of plant compounds that have powerful anti-inflammatory and antioxidant effects.
 Antioxidants help prevent inflammation, which can decrease your chances of suffering from neurodegenerative diseases.

 This study also revealed that the antioxidants in berries can improve communication between brain cells and increase plasticity (the brain’s ability to rewire itself).
-Improved communication and plasticity can help brain cells to make new connections, which not only enhance learning and memory but can also help to reduce or delay cognitive decline.
+Improved communication and plasticity can help brain cells make new connections, which can not only enhance learning and memory but can also help to reduce or delay cognitive decline.

 The natural plant pigments that give berries their vivid colour are called flavonoids, and they can also help improve memory.